utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 If you're on a Professional, Basic, or Free plan, you can change your password if you're already signed in by navigating to your [account settings](https://go.postman.co/settings/me/account/) page.
 Select your avatar in the upper-right corner > **Settings** > **Account**.
 Select **Change Password**.

 If you aren't signed in to your Postman account, you can recover your username or reset your password from the [**Sign In**](https://identity.getpostman.com/login) page.
-Select __Trouble signing in?__ Enter your account email, select the __I'm not a robot__ checkbox, and select __Submit__.
+Select __Trouble signing in?__.
+Enter your account email, select the __I'm not a robot__ checkbox, and select __Submit__.
 Postman will send you an email with instructions for recovering access to your account.

 > If you still have trouble logging into your Postman account, contact [Postman support](https://support.postman.com/hc/en-us).